 A Daily Activity will be assigned almost every class session.
-These may consist of a group or individual activity, a short assignment or problem set, or a participation grade.
-These must be completed in class and there are no makeups for Daily Activities.
-The three lowest grades will be dropped.
+These may consist of a group or individual activity, a short assignment or problem set, or a participation grade, and may be on canvas, or on paper to turn in during class.
+Any paper based activities must be completed in class and there are no makeups for these.
+The two lowest paper based daily activities grades will be dropped.